1. Security Overview

 - User agent

-- Request path and method
+- Request path and operation-specific status or error details

 Log Retention